trevorgk/gatsby-kilvo-org-netlify/src/pages/index.md

 image: /img/lenticular-jumbotron.jpg
 heading: Welcome to Grant Kilvington's Web site
 subheading: Last updated 30 April 2016
-mainpitch:
-  title: "Welcome to Grant Kilvington's Web site "
-  description: The site will contain bits and pieces that interest me, such as
-    food and recipes, contract bridge, puzzles and humour.
+description: 'The site will contain bits and pieces that interest me, such as food and recipes, contract bridge, puzzles and humour.'
-description: "We hope you enjoy this refreshed version of Dad's website. "
 intro:
   blurbs: []
   heading: copy